koreader/koreader/README.md

 KOReader is a document viewer application, originally created for Kindle e-ink readers.
 It currently runs on Kindle, Kobo, PocketBook, Ubuntu Touch and Android (2.3+) devices.
-Developers can also run Koreader emulator for development purpose on desktop PC with Linux and Windows operating system.
+Developers can also run KOReader emulator for development purpose on desktop PC with Linux and Windows and Mac OSX (experimental for now).

 Main features for users
 -----------------------